explodingcamera/docker-pleroma/README.md

 - `develop` - latest develop branch
 - `v2.5.0` - specific release (only the latest one is supported)

+Specific versions might lag behind, but are always tested.
+Stable and develop are built automatically once a week and might break on breaking changes to pleroma.

 # How to use this image

 ## Start a Pleroma instance